qiwi/nestjs-enterprise/packages/connection-provider/README.md

 # @qiwi/nestjs-enterprise-connection-provider
-Nestjs module for getting endpoints from consul or config
+Nestjs module for getting endpoints from serviceProfile

 ## Installation
 Requires following packages to be installed